Updates, Downloads and Links

 PSRO Updates

-The Technical Review Group continue to provide further guidance to CITB on the first tranche of plant operations training standards and have now launched, in conjunction with the Supply Chain Sustainability School (SCSS) an Eco-operations Training Delvery Framework.
+The TRG continue to provide further guidance to CITB on the plant operations training standards and have now launched, in conjunction with the Supply Chain Sustainability School (SCSS) an Eco-operations Training Delivery Framework.
 More details below.

 PSRO SCSS Eco-operations National Training Delivery Framework